MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 This modular form enables the reuse of entries in annotated bibliographies for related projects.
 It has the following enhanced features that the classic annotated bibliography lacks:

-- No longer restrained by the annote field in BibTeX which removes whitespaces including blank lines between paragraphs.
+- No longer restrained by the `annote` field in BibTeX, which removes whitespaces including blank lines between paragraphs.
 - Modular entries for easy reuse in related projects.
 - Images.
 - Tables.